RobertARandolph/AdmiralBumbleBee.com/Health.md

 There can be a cascade of diagnosises from a single initial diagnosis.
 For instance, I've had difficult with [Obsessive Compulsive Disorder](#obsessive-compulsive-disorder) symptoms since I was young, and I developed a variety of ways to reduce their impact on my life or how to hide them.
 It wasn't until I developed [Panic Disorder](#panic-disorder) later in life that I saw a psychologist that quickly picked up on the OCD symptoms.

+The OCD gets in my way constantly, and it prevents me from doing things that I might otherwise do.
+However, I've always been 'the weird kid' and have not suffered a hit to my self-esteem from it.
+This combination has lead me to not view myself as needing treatment for this disorder, and rejecting treatment for it.
+I have come to view some of these symptoms, sans the fear and anxiety they bring, as core to my identity.

 ## Cause

 Unknown.
 I have had symptoms since I can remember.
 I was not made aware that these were symptoms of OCD (let alone abnormal behaviours!) until I was in my 30s.